alejandro-delgado-t/big_data_dblp_graph/README.md

 ## Overview

 This project explores the DBLP dataset using Neo4j.
 It is divided into three main problem sections (A, B, C), each with its own explanation and Cypher code.
-A complete version of all problems code combined is available for quick execution.

 ## Project Structure

-- `Lab1.cypher`
-  Contains the full Cypher code for Problems A, B, and C. You can copy and paste it directly into the Neo4j browser to run everything at once.

 - `ne04j_config/`
   Backup of Neo4j settings (optional).